Bill Walsh (producer)

 William Crozier Walsh (September 30, 1913 – January 27, 1975) was a film producer, screenwriter and comics writer who primarily worked on live-action films for Walt Disney Productions.
-He was born in New York City.

 For his work on Mary Poppins, he shared Academy Award nominations for Best Picture with Walt Disney, and for Best Writing, Screenplay Based on Material from Another Medium with Don DaGradi.
 He also wrote the Mickey Mouse comic strip for more than two decades.

 In 1970 an article in Variety listed him as the second most successful film producer of all time in terms of money-earning movies even though he was "a guy no one's ever heard of".

 Biography

 Early life

-Walsh was born in 1913 to immigrant parents in New York.
-He was raised in Cincinnati by his aunt and uncle, Agnes and William Newman.
-He played football at Purcell and wrote sports for the Cincinnati Commercial Tribune.
+Walsh was born in 1913 to British immigrant parents in New York City.
+He was raised in Cincinnati, Ohio by his aunt and uncle, Agnes and William Newman.
+He played football at Purcell Education and wrote sports for the Cincinnati Commercial Tribune.
 In 1934 he accepted a University of Cincinnati athletic scholarship.